-Let me begin with exobiologists (EB for short), sometimes called "astrobiologists".
+Let me begin with astrobiologists (AB for short), sometimes called exobiologists.
 These folks devote themselves to the scientific study of life outside the Earth.
 They write learned papers, they hold conferences, and they teach university courses, all about this fascinating subject.
-Now, an EB needs to be made of stern stuff.
-Where most scientists experience the satisfaction of learning something about their subject during their careers, no EBs have yet learned anything meaningful about their subject, nor have they learned whether the subject they've dedicated their lives to actually exists!
-So they're perhaps better called "metascientists", i.e., they're folks who study the potential parameters of the discipline of "exobiology", in case it turns out that there is such a discipline.
+Now, an AB needs to be made of stern stuff.
+Where most scientists experience the satisfaction of learning something about their subject during their careers, no ABs have yet learned anything meaningful about their subject, nor have they learned whether the subject they've dedicated their lives to actually exists!
+So they're perhaps better called "metascientists", i.e., they're folks who study the potential parameters of the discipline of astrobiology, in case it turns out that there is such a discipline.
 As I say, they're made of something special.Abstract:

 Without exception, every religious war and persecution – the Crusades, the Inquisition, the Wars of Religion in France and England, centuries of European wars tied to religious differences, the unspeakable persecutions of Jews, the Troubles in Northern Ireland, the miserable legacy of colonial Christian chauvinism and missionary work, the mutual slaughter of Hindus and Muslims in 1940's India, the present agonies of Palestine, Israel, Iraq, Arabia, and the rest of the middle East – all these can be traced to the work of theologians.
-But let's be fair: Most theologians haven't the capacity to start more than a minor skirmish.
+But let's be fair: most theologians haven't the capacity to start more than a minor skirmish.
 It's the major theologians – the ones who are venerated in their faith – who deserve the honor for major wars.
-And it's the great innovative founders – an unknown rabbi in the 10th century BC(E) who first committed the myths to papyrus, Paul the apostle, Mohammad, a pope or two, and Luther – who must get the credit for most spilt blood.
+And it's the great innovative founders – men like the unknown rabbi in the 10th century BC(E) who first committed the Israelite myths to papyrus, Paul the apostle, Mohammad, a few popes, perhaps the emperor Constantine, and Luther – who must get the credit for most spilt blood.

 These stone age ancestors were not the dullards of legend and cartoons.
 No, they had the same brain as us and were every bit as bright as we are.
 And in asking the "big questions" they came to a resolution that bespeaks a mind of astounding sophistication: They concluded first, and this is their great discovery – perhaps after eons of wrestling with the questions – that these questions were unanswerable.
 The answers were unknowable!
-That's not only a bit of intellectual honesty unusual in any age, but it's as close to truth as philosophy and science has come even today!
-The ancients had discovered a transcendental dimension to human existence and a natural bound to human inquiry.
+That's not only a bit of intellectual honesty unusual in any age, but it's as close to truth as philosophy and science has come even today.
+The ancients had discovered a transcendental dimension to human existence and a natural bound to human knowledge.
 Having come to this conclusion, which must have been as unsatisfying for them as the discovery of irrational numbers was to Pythagoras, our ancient ancestors would have puzzled over how to deal with it.
-The human mind would always want – would always crave and need – answers to these questions.
+The human mind would always crave answers to these questions.
 But answers were not forthcoming through rational thought.

 Now, having made this discovery, one of the greatest philosophical advances in human history, they proceeded to create their monumental invention, which was to satisfy the human race for tens of thousands of years, if not for all time: They created gods, and stories about gods.
-Their myths – brilliant and appropriately fantastic stories about gods creating the Universe, the Earth, and mankind – supplied answers and quieted the curiosity that would otherwise have been frustrated through the ages.
-Myths eventually combined into a coherent mythology, and as tribes went their separate ways around the Earth the god-stories and the gods themselves were modified to suit local and current conditions and needs.
+Their divine myths – brilliant and appropriately fantastic stories about gods creating the Universe, the Earth, and mankind – supplied answers and quieted the curiosity that would otherwise have been frustrated through the ages.
+The religious myths eventually combined into a coherent mythology, and as tribes went their separate ways around the Earth the god-stories and the gods themselves were modified to suit local and current conditions and needs.
 Religious diversity happened.

 These mythic oral stories were to early man completely symbolic, metaphoric.
 The action of the stories, even the names and character of the gods themselves, were flexible and changed with some frequency.
 (We can follow the changes in the myths along the course of early human migrations.)
-The meat and meaning of the myths lay in their underlying message, the message of the existence of a transcendental sphere of higher beings which brought us into being as temporary and incomplete images of themselves.
-A true reality of which we could know nothing with certainty, but which we could touch through the stories that were chanted by the tribe's shaman at night around the fire, and through the communal rites that belonged inextricably to the stories.
+The meat and meaning of the myths lay in their underlying message, the message of the existence of a sphere of transcendental higher beings which brought us into being as temporary and incomplete images of themselves; a true reality of which we could know nothing with certainty, but which we could touch through the stories that were chanted by the tribe's shaman at night around the fire, and through the communal rites that belonged inextricably to the stories.

 Not surprisingly, the myths of the various tribes contained much of the same story material: Most told of the creation of mankind by the gods – in some the gods vomited up humans and other beings, or man was formed from clay or dust (as told by the Hebrew tribes), or caused to grow out of the Earth as plants, or popped out of a divine egg, or any of a dozen other schemes.
 Many myths told of an initial period of perfect, blissful community between man and the gods, such as the Hebrew Eden or various other paradise stories around the world.
 But inevitably a falling out with the gods occurred, and mankind was separated from the gods.
 Some of the myths have it that the gods lived with man on Earth, but got fed up with man's native iniquity or bothersomeness and ascended into their heaven, leaving man to his own devices.
 Others had mankind starting out in heaven with the gods, only to be chased down to Earth.
 We are, of course, familiar with the Hebrew myth, where the god Yahweh chased his creations out of his garden and cursed them for all time with various pains, including death.

-After a few tens of thousands of years, as writing systems were invented, some chance versions of the ancient myths were written down and would eventually become the bases of our "modern" religions.
+After a few tens of thousands of years, as writing systems were invented, some favorite versions of the ancient myths were written down and would eventually become the bases of our current religions.
 Enter the theologian.
-It seems inevitable now in retrospect that, like flies on a carcass, hair-splitters with agendas – theologians, first Judaic, then Christian – would swarm over the writings that once had been oral myths.
+It seems inevitable now in retrospect that, like flies on a carcass, hair-splitting theologians with agendas – first Judaic, then Christian and Islamic – would swarm over the writings that once had been oral myths.
 The theologians declared the written versions of the earlier flexible myths to have become absolute final truth.
 Over the centuries, and particularly in the Christian Church of the Middle Ages and the Renaissance, more theologians – hundreds of theologians – busied themselves with creative hair-splitting of the "sacred" texts.
 With each hair split, they also split the believers, eventually into nearly countless factions who each believed in the absolute truth of their own theologian's particular hair-splitting.
 In Islam also, Muhammad was barely cold before their theologians set upon each other in the same deadly splitting game, quickly resulting in millions dead.

 We have seen the results of all these divisions in the western religions over the past couple of millennia.
 From a human species where tribes worshipped the same God in unimportantly different ways we have arrived, thanks to our theologians, at a point where each of dozens of sects of Judaism, Christianity, and Islam preach and believe that they, and only they, are headed for eternal bliss while the believers of all the other sects who worship the same God in oh-so-importantly different ways are doomed to eternal damnation, and perhaps God would be grateful if we speed their departure.
 The result of all this hard theological work has been millennia of ever more blood, torture, pogroms, genocides and other gruesome atrocities, all to please God.